timhtheos/timothy/_posts/tech/2017-06-19-git-filter-branch.md

 ## Simple solution

-### Let's assume the following:

-1. Original repository: `A`
-2. Other repository: `B`
-3. Directory in `A` that we need to copy with commit history: `www/modules/custom/sms_gateway`
-4. Directory in `B` that we need to copy into the files and commits from `A`:  git root directory

-### Actual steps:
+Let's use git's `filter-branch` command.

+## Steps

 1. Clone `A`.
 Let's clone it in `/var/www/demo/`.
 Any path will do.
-I would suggest to clone a new one, than to use existing cloned where you currently work on.
+I would suggest to clone a new one, than to use existing one where you currently work on.

   ```